Controller for processing according to GDPR

 We use the features of hellotrust (Keyed GmbH, Siemensstr.
 12, 48341 Altenberge, Germany) on our website. hellotrust provides a legally required cookie notice and allows the operator to manage opt-in and opt-out via a cookie consent manager.
 To determine which tools are used, the website is scanned by the hellotrust crawler.
 Subsequently, the scanned information flows into the Cookie Note/Cookie Consent Manager.

 Transfer to third countries

 Duration of data storage

 Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
 In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
-17 (1) of the GDPR.
+17 (1) GDPR.

 Contractual and legal obligation